Mexico wants to pay US water debt, stay out of US election

 López Obrador, who has established apparently friendly relations with the U.S. president, has said he would appeal for “understanding” from Trump if necessary.
 But it is unclear how much Trump can help in an election, with Texas farmers angry that Mexico has fallen so far behind in cross-border water sharing agreed to under a 1944 treaty.

-With less than a month to go, Mexico still has to transfer almost a year’s worth of water to meet the deadline.
+With less than a month to go, Mexico still has to transfer 244,663 acre-feet (301 million cubic meters) of water by Oct.
+24. An acre-foot is the quantity needed to flood an acre of land with a foot of water.
+The U.S. says it is still feasible for Mexico to meet the deadline.

 The United States gives Mexico four times more water from the Colorado River farther west under the treaty, and Mexico is worried about the possibility of losing that.

 “There is a risk,” said Roberto Velasco, the head of North American affairs for Mexico’s Foreign Relations Department, adding “there is also (the risk) of a renegotiation of the treaty.”